Dope21/ecommerce-api-django/readme.md

-# API for Keyboard store e-commerce website
+# Django REST API for e-commerce website

 An API created with Django, PostgreSQL and OOP (Object Oriented Programming) for my e-commerce website project